 Before you start taking a drug, you want to know the answers to important questions like: What is it for?
 What are the risks?
 Are there alternatives?
 Being an informed patient is especially important if you are planning to take the medications for an extended period of time or if there are extensive risks.
 Typically, opioid drugs like hydrocodone and hydromorphone are used for long periods of time when treating chronic pain.
 The risks tend to increase the longer these medications are used.
 If you are planning to start using opioids, get informed with everything you need to know about them first.

 What is an opioid drug?
 An opioid is any chemical that binds to the natural opioid receptor system located in the body.
-Because this system is within the body, some opioids are produced by the body; thus are called endogenous opioids.
-Examples of endogenous opioids are endorphins which are produced in the nervous system.
+Because this system is within the body, some opioids are produced by the body; thus, they are called endogenous opioids.
+Examples of endogenous opioids are endorphins, which are produced in the nervous system.
 Other opioids come from outside the body and are called exogenous opioids.
-Examples of exogenous opioids include drugs like hydrocodone, codeine, morphine, methadone, oxymorphone, oxycodone, hydromorphone, buprenorphine and heroin.
-All of these example have are derived from different sources and have different footprints.
-But, all opioids activate the same receptor in the body.
+Examples of exogenous opioids include drugs like hydrocodone, codeine, morphine, methadone, oxymorphone, oxycodone, hydromorphone, buprenorphine, and heroin.
+All of these example are derived from different sources and have different footprints.
+But all opioids activate the same receptor in the body.

 How can opioids be used safely without causing death or addiction?
-The two major risks of using opioids are: death from overdose and “death” from addiction.
+The two major risks of using opioids are death from overdose and “death” from addiction.
 Quite simply, the best way to prevent these outcomes from occurring is to take the medication as prescribed and only when needed to treat pain.
-Death from overdose occurs when someone takes too much.
+Death from overdose occurs when someone has taken too much of a drug.
 And a slow “death” from addiction occurs when someone starts abusing the medication by, for example, using it for other reasons besides pain.
-Even though someone is “Not abusing” the drug does not mean that person will not become chemically dependent to the drug.
+Even though someone is “not abusing” the drug, this does not mean that person will not become chemically dependent to the drug.
 Chemical dependency means that the body is so used to taking it that, when stopped suddenly, withdrawal symptoms will occur.

 Can anyone become addicted to using opioids?
 Yes, even those with chronic pain can become addicted and start abusing opioids.

 Are there alternatives drugs to opioids for pain relief?
-Many non-opioid drugs exist for helping to control pain like muscle relaxants, some anti-depressants, and many anti-convulsants.
+Many non-opioid drugs exist to help control pain like muscle relaxants, some anti-depressants, and many anti-convulsants.
 Consulting with a pain management expert will increase your options for the use of non-opioid drugs.